Logo Voyage

 You can check the original Wikivoyage article Here

-Sterile transit is a term for a situation in international travel where one can enter and leave (transit) part of a country's territory without customs or immigration formalities.
-This is similar to how freight is handled legally at some "free" sea ports.
+Sterile transit in international travel is where one can enter and leave (transit) part of a country's territory without customs or immigration formalities.

-This most often applies to international flights.
+Sterile transit most often applies to international flights.
 For example, consider flying from country A, changing planes in country B, then flying on to country C. If sterile transit is allowed, then travellers do not need to go through country B's customs or immigration checks.
-However, they must remain in a restricted zone in the airside area of the airport, and at most airports they and their hand luggage will still be required to pass through security screening before entering the departure area.
+However, they must remain in a restricted zone in the airside area of the airport; this is similar to how freight is handled legally at some "free" sea ports.
+At most airports they and their hand luggage will still be required to pass through security screening before entering the departure area.

 Some countries, notably the United States, do not allow sterile transit at all.
 Canada generally does not allow it, though there are a few limited exceptions for people flying between Asia and the US.
 Most other countries allow it, but it is usually available only at specific airports and often not for all passports or for all combinations of flights.

 Many countries offer visa-free sterile transit to those from a quite long list of "friendly" countries, but still require visas for those from others.
-Sterile transit is only available if the airport as well as the country offers it — generally it is only available in large airports that have many transiting passengers.
-For example, in the UK only at Heathrow and Manchester airports.

 Availability and complexity

-Although there a few exceptions, normally your arriving and departing flights have to use the same airport for sterile transit to work.
+Although there are a few exceptions, normally your arriving and departing flights have to use the same airport for sterile transit to work.
 If your flights use different terminals in the same airport, always check with the airport to ensure that it has airside transfer arrangements between those terminals.

-Although sterile transit implies that you should be able to avoid entry formalities, an official may still look at your passport, and in some case you may still need a visa.
+Although sterile transit implies that you should be able to avoid entry formalities, an official may still look at your passport, and in some cases you may still need a visa.
 Similarly, your baggage doesn't have to go through a full customs inspection, but there are still limits on what you can take with you (which can be different from your destination), and even your checked baggage will usually undergo security screening at the transit airport.

 Sometimes the rules are rather complex.
 For example, a Filipino changing planes in France is allowed to transit without a visa only if they are travelling to or from the US or Canada and they have a visa for that country; all other Filipinos need a French transit visa.
 In either case, French officials will check the relevant visa.